50 Years of the SCORE Baja 500

 While the race can be dangerous, the promoter, SCORE International, has an amazing safety record, given the fact that all it takes is a loose boulder, a stray cow or a sudden blow-out to ruin your day.
 It's 500 miles of constant jarring and the sound of open exhaust, where split-decisions require cool-heads going 100-plus miles-per-hour.

-For many years, I held onto a can of Coors someone had passed me through the safety net when Esquerra and I crossed the finish line in Ensenada.
-But the empty can somehow got lost, likely recycled like so much aluminum.
-But I have the memories and that is what matters most.
+For many years, I held onto a can of Coors someone had passed me through the window net after Esquerra and I crossed the finish line in Ensenada.
+But it was lost years ago, likely recycled like so much aluminum.
+Fortunately I still have the finisher’s pin and a few black and white photographs, which tell the story.

 This year SCORE is celebrating it's 50th year of running the Baja 500 co-marshalled by Ivan "Ironman" Stewart and Sal Fish, the former president of SCORE.
 Check out their live Internet feed of the 50th SCORE Baja 500 at http://score-international.com.